-Ocivil Procedural Laws [Main Story] In April 2020, a partial Amended Civil Execution Act came into force to provide rules regarding the improvement of the effectiveness of the debtor's property disclosure system, etc. In May 2021, procedures for a third party to obtain all information about the debtor's property will be put in place, allowing the third party to access information about the debtor's deposits and savings, shares, real property, place of employment and the like, including information related to regulations that have yet to be enforced.
+Real Property Registration Promotion Mascot Toukitsune Commercial Code, Companies Act In 2018, a partial amendment was made to the Commercial Code related to transport and maritime commerce (corporate activities involving the use of seafaring ships, such as sea transport).
+In 2019, the amended Companies Act was enacted, with revisions including: the establishment of a system for providing general shareholder meeting materials in electronic format, the preparation of regulations against the abuse of shareholder's right to propose and those regarding director remuneration and company indemnification, and the mandatory appointment of at least one outside director by companies with a board of company auditors.
+It is expected that the amendment will further improve the corporate governance of Japanese companies and increase the competitiveness of Japanese companies and the trust from domestic and foreign investors in Japanese companies, which in turn will significantly contribute to the growth of the Japanese economy.
+Civil Procedural Laws In April 2020, a partial Amended Civil Execution Act came into force to provide rules regarding the improvement of the effectiveness of the debtor's property disclosure system, etc. Since May 2021, procedures for a third party to obtain all information about the debtor's property have been put in place, allowing the third party to access information about the debtor's deposits and savings, shares, real property, place of employment and the like, including information related to regulations that have yet to be enforced.